skrijwan100/simple-auth-kit/README.md

 ## ✨ Provide authentication with write less backend code
 ---
 A simple and reusable Node.js authentication package using **MongoDB**, **JWT**, and **bcrypt**.
 Just plug it into your frontend project and go!
 ---
+## Anyone can contribute just thik innovative and add new features.
+## Our target is make manualy authentication ease and less line of code.
+---
 ## 🚀 Installation
 ```bash
 npm install simple-auth-kit

 ```
 ## 🛠️ Usage